-5.1 Approximate number of people expected to be actively involved in the development of this project: 20
+5.1 Approximate number of people expected to be actively involved in the development of this project: 100

-5.2 Scope of the proposed standard: This amendment to IEEE Std 802.15.4 defines radio resource measurement of WPANs.
-It specifies - radio resource measurement functions, - information elements and data structures for the radio resource measurements, and - procedures for collecting and exchanging radio resource measurement information to/with PAN coordinator.
+5.2 Scope of the proposed standard: This amendment to IEEE Std 802.15.4 defines MAC related functions to enable spectrum resource measurement.
+It specifies - spectrum resource measurements, such as packet error ratio, delay, etc, - information elements and data structures to capture these measurements, - procedures for collecting and exchanging spectrum resource measurement information with higher layers or other devices.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No

-5.4 Purpose: The purpose of this amendment is to define radio resource measurement of 802.15.4 WPANs.
-The specified radio resource measurement will facilitate effective management functions in WPANs.
+5.4 Purpose: The purpose of this amendment is to enable effective spectrum resource management in IEEE 802.15.4 for improved coexistence, better throughput, and improved interference mitigation among other things.

-5.5 Need for the Project: As various wireless systems are deployed in the shared and license exempt frequency bands including 2.4GHz and 915MHz bands, heavy interference has been occurred that limits the performance of the wireless systems.
-In order for these wireless systems to operate in better quality, a standardized set of radio resource measurements is needed which will facilitate management functions in WPANs to achieve more efficient spectrum resource utilization.
+5.5 Need for the Project: As various wireless systems are deployed in the shared and license exempt frequency bands including 2.4GHz and 915MHz bands, heavy interference has limited performance of the wireless systems.
+In order for these wireless systems to operate more effectively, a standardized set of spectrum resource measurements is needed that will facilitate management functions in these networks.

-5.6 Stakeholders for the Standard: wireless device manufacturers, equipment manufacturers, wireless sensor application developers, and users.
+5.6 Stakeholders for the Standard: The stakeholders include manufacturers and users of telecom, medical, environmental, energy, and consumer electronics equipment and manufacturers and users of equipment involving the use of wireless sensor and control networks.

 6.1 Intellectual Property